 - Curiosity Rover: This is a very famous robot built by NASA to explore Mars.
 It was launched on November 26, 2011, and landed on Mars on August 6, 2012.
 It went to Mars in a two-year mission; however that tenure got extended recently.
 The goal of this robot is to explore the Organic Carbon compounds on Mars and analyze other geological, geochemical properties of mars.
 It has a lab inbuilt where it can analyze samples and send the result back to NASA.

 Conclusion – What is Robotics?

-This is a guide to What is Robotics.
-Here we discuss the Classification of Robots along with the Humanoid and Non-Humanoid Robots.
+This is a guide to What is Robotics?
+Here we discuss the introduction, building blocks, history, classification, and best humanoid robots.
 You may also have a look at the following articles to learn more –